sissbruecker/linkding/README.md

 ## Installation

 The easiest way to run linkding is to use [Docker](https://docs.docker.com/get-started/).
-The Docker image should be compatible with ARM platforms, so it can be run on a Raspberry Pi.
+The Docker image is compatible with ARM platforms, so it can be run on a Raspberry Pi.

 There is also the option to set up the installation manually which I do not support, but can give some pointers on below.